• Skip to primary navigation

 If you don’t routinely spend lots of time in the ocean, you may not own one of these, but you definitely need a rash guard for your trip to Kauai!
 I finally got one on my first visit to the Big Island.

-So if snorkeling is on your Kauai to do list, a rash guard is key.
+If snorkeling is on your Kauai to do list, a rash guard is key.
 It will keep your back from getting burned while snorkeling and also keep you warm.
-Yes, the ocean in Kauai is warm (although less so in winter), but you will still be getting chilly if you spend a few hours out there.
+While Kauai’s ocean is a lot warmer than, say, California’s Pacific coast, you will still be getting chilly if you spend a few hours out there.

-Many of the rashguards are skin tight which I’m not a huge fan of.
-In my experience, t’s just not great trying to wrangle it on and off.
+Many of the rashguards are skin-tight which I’m not a huge fan of.
+In my experience, it’s just not great trying to wrangle it on and off.
 That’s why I love this one that actually zips!

 You can check it out here on Amazon.
 Or, for men that just want a normal rash guard with no zipper, try this one.